Jacques Mesnil

-Jean-Jacques Dwelshauvers, who went by the name of Jacques Mesnil (9 July 1872, Brussels – 14 November 1940, Montmaur-en-Diois) was a journalist, art critic, art historian and anarchist.
+Jean-Jacques Dwelshauvers, who went by the name of Jacques Mesnil (9 July 1872, Brussels – 14 November 1940, Montmaur-en-Diois) was a Belgian journalist, art critic, art historian and anarchist.

 Biography

 1872–1918

 Dwelshauvers' father was a high official for the city of Brussels and his mother frequented intellectual society.
 He studied at the grammar school in Brussels, where he befriended August Vermeylen.
 He later attended the University of Brussels, where he studied medicine and the classics.

 In 1894, he published a history of art under the name "J. Mesnil".
-That same year saw great turmoil over the appointment of Élisée Reclus, an anarchist and former communard, to a geography chair at the University.
+That same year saw great turmoil over the appointment of Élisée Reclus, an anarchist and former communard, to a geography chair at the university.
 Meanwhile, Mesnil had already left for Italy where he continued his medical studies in Bologna and came into contact with Errico Malatesta.

 Mesnil contributed to the periodical Van Nu en Straks.
 He was such an avid supporter of "free love" that he broke off his friendship with Vermeylen when the latter married in 1897.
 A later dispute over the licentiousness of an article that Mesnil submitted to the journal led to a further breakup and, eventually, the end of the journal.

 He returned to Italy to receive his medical degree, but never practiced.
 He remained in Florence, pursuing historical studies.
 While there, he met his future wife Clara Koettlitz (a colleague of Reclus) and befriended Aby Warburg.